jtwool/superdead-rules/src/7_adventuring.md

 When done well, plot-point campaigns offer a satisfying blend of exploration and narrative climax that mixes the best parts of linear and sandbox-style games.

-### Example Plot-Point Campaign

-To get a better feel for a plot-point campaign, let's look at an example of a plot-point campaign set in Skunk City.

-**Campaign Overview.** The heroes have an on/off collaboration with a pair of anti-heroes Corn Maize and Dust Bowl.
-Corn Maize goes missing and Dust Bowl solicits the players for help.
-(P1) The players seek out Corn Maize at a warehouse where the Samurai Brothers were operating.
-It has been entirely overrun by corn, but the players can't find anything but corn and ninja-weapon wielding zombies.
-(P2) Following rumors of an overgrown building in f

-Background:

-PP1.
-Dust Bowl reports that Corn Maize is missing and solicits the players help to find her.
-PP2.
-Players and Dust Bowl track Corn Maize to a warehouse where the Samurai Brothers are operating.
-The warehouse is entirely overrun by sword-wielding zombies.
-PP3.
-PP4.
-PP5.
-Mind controlled Corn Maize and Ear Wurm
-PP6.
-Discover the way to stop the mind control
-PP7.
-Fight Corn Maize, stop the mind control, defeat Ear Wurm

 ### How do you run one

 One of the things that makes plot-point campaigns great is that they don't require a ton of prep, but they do require some.
 To prep a plot-point campaign you should start by asking yourself what type of session you are about to run: a plot-point session or a sandbox session.